-I’ve seen a lot of recipes for zucchini bread.
-Chocolate zucchini bread.
-Cinnamon-spiced zucchini bread.
-Carrot zucchini bread.
-You name it.
-But what about a savory zucchini bread?
-Those are not as easy to come by…until now.
+Savory quick breads recipes are not that easy to come by…until now.
 If you’re into savory bread recipes, check out my Artisan Vegan Fig and Walnut Bread.
 Or how about this Vegan Cheesy Pull-Apart Bread.

 But I had never seen a recipe for savory zucchini bread.
 At least not until one day recently when I was standing in line at the grocery store check-out.

-I wish they had an Olympic sport for that, because I think I could win a gold medal!
+I do that a lot…stand in line at the grocery store check-out.
+They should have an Olympic sport for that, because I think I could win a gold medal!

 I can unload my cart, scan magazine headlines for recipes, catch up on the latest celebrity gossip and day dream about what new candy bar I should try to veganize all at the same time.